A Normative–Computational Architecture for Interpreting and Acting Under Uncertainty

 Purpose

-Dot Theory is not presented as a completed physical theory.
+Dot theory is not presented as a completed physical theory.
 Instead, it proposes a modelling question concerning state representation and prediction in complex dynamical systems.

-The programme investigates whether predictive models become limited when contextual information influencing system dynamics is excluded from the state representation used in computation.
+This programme investigates whether predictive models become limited when contextual information influencing system dynamics is excluded from the state representation used in computation.
 A minimal implementation of this benchmark is available as a public repository:

 https://github.com/stefaanvossen/dot-theory